Are White Gums a Red Flag for Oral Cancer? Let's Find Out

 2. The Size:

 The white patches can range from just a few millimeters to larger areas, covering a wider part of your gums.
-Larger lesions often carry a higher degree of precancerous potential.
+Larger lesions often carry a higher risk of precancerous potential.

 3. Depth and Growth Pattern:

 Oral cancer tends to grow quickly and deeply, infiltrating surrounding tissues.
-If you observe the patches spreading quickly and the nearby tissues looking abnormal, it's a sign that you need to see your dentist as soon as possible.
+If you notice the patches spreading quickly and the nearby tissues looking unhealthy, it's a sign that you need to check them out as soon as possible.

 4. Persistent Ulcerations: